Red-Valley/technical-challenge/README.md

 You should spend no more than **8 hours** on this task.

 Don’t worry if you can’t finish everything.
 What matters most is **how far you get** and **how you approach the problem**.

+### Run the server

+Use npm run dev for development with ts-node or npm run build followed by npm start for production environments after compilation.